 The Beckett soundtrack includes songs by Blood Orange, Jefferson Airplane and Sinead O’Connor.
-This info article contains spoilers for the 2021 Netflix movie.
+This info article contains spoilers and song details for Ferdinando Cito Filomarino’s 2021 Netflix movie.
 Visit the Soundtracks of Cinema section for more streaming guides.

 In Beckett, the titular American tourist (John David Washington) crashes his vehicle in Greece and accidentally becomes immersed in a conspiracy.
 The protagonist knows the basics of the political climate in Athens but doesn’t fully understand the bigger picture.
 From act to act, Washington’s character tries to sort through the chaos.
 The Beckett soundtrack features nine musical tracks, with some foreshadowing dark events and others celebrating Greek culture.
-Here’s every main song in Ferdinando Cito Filomarino’s Netflix thriller.
+Here’s every song in the Netflix thriller.

-During the opening credits, “Born to Be” creates a chill vibe for the Beckett soundtrack and sets up the first visual of the title character and his wife April (Alicia Vikander) in bed.
+- “Born to Be” by Blood Orange (00:00:00): The Beckett soundtrack song sets up the first visual of the title character and his wife April (Alicia Vikander) in bed.
 The lyrics may not seem that impactful upon a first viewing, but they foreshadow a dark fate for one of the lead characters.
 For example, the Netflix movie begins with Dev Hynes of Blood Orange singing “My memories are blessed.”

-“Orlando” plays during a transitional sequence in Beckett.
+- “Orlando” by Blood Orange (00:08:00): The Beckett soundtrack song plays during a transitional sequence in Beckett.
 It begins during the tail end of the cafe scene and continues during a fateful late-night drive for the focal couple.
 Though the lyrics are mostly drowned out by a conversation about Greek food and coffee, the opening line about dreaming correlates with Beckett and April’s mood.
 “Orlando” fades out as the characters have a minor argument about their booking for that evening.

-“Plastic Fantastic Lover” sets in right after “I’ll Be Around,” with April now falling sleep.
-As for Beckett, he’s clearly fatigued yet continues driving as Marty Balin’s ode to his stereo system plays on the radio.
+- “Plastic Fantastic Lover” by Jefferson Airplane (00:12:00): The Beckett soundtrack song sets in right after “I’ll Be Around,” with April now falling sleep.
+As for Washington’s character, he’s clearly fatigued yet continues driving as Marty Balin’s ode to his stereo system plays on the radio.
 In Beckett, “Plastic Fantastic Lover” begins just as the title character drinks from a plastic bottle.
 Moments later, he falls asleep and drives off the road, resulting in his lover’s death.

-As Beckett tries to get to the U.S. Embassy in Athens, he’s told to purchase a ticket to Omonia Station.
-The usage of the song appears to be another nod to Greek pop culture, as it doesn’t align with the actual location of Washington’s character.
+- “Thessaloniki Mou” by Manola Hiotis (01:01:00): As Beckett tries to get to the U.S. Embassy in Athens, he’s told to purchase a ticket to Omonia Station.
+The usage of the Beckett soundtrack song appears to be another nod to Greek pop culture, as it doesn’t align with the actual location of Washington’s character.
 Soon after, Beckett is knifed at Omonia Station.
 (Personal Note: This happened to myself in June 2012, albeit down the block from the train station in Omonia Square.)

-“Vampire” plays during an internet cafe sequence in Beckett.
+- “Vampire” by Sinead O’Connor (01:19:00): “Vampire” plays during an internet cafe sequence in Beckett.
 After Washington’s protagonist escapes from Tynan, he sets off to find the activists who previously gave him a ride (Vicky Krieps as Lena and Maria Votti as Eleni).
-“Vampire” tells the story of rastaman who’s tasked with catching a vampire — in Filomarino’s Netfix movie, Beckett squares off against figurative bloodsuckers, people who spin political narratives to their advantage.
+The Beckett soundtrack song tells the story of rastaman who’s tasked with catching a vampire.

 Q.V.
 Hough (@QVHough) is Vague Visages’ founding editor.